Skip to main content

 Olivier Saillard

 Olivier Saillard is a graduate in art history, former director of the Palais Galliera – Paris Fashion Museum, currently director of the Alaïa Foundation and artistic, image and culture director for the J.M.
 Weston brand.
 Since then, alongside his work as a historian, he has pursued a poetic reflection presented in the form of performances, the most notable of which, Impossible Wardrobe with Tilda Swinton, inaugurated a ten-year cycle of collaboration.
-Similarly, Models never talk with a studio of famous models, established a new form in response to conventional fashion shows.
+Similarly, Models Never Talk with a studio of famous models, established a new form in response to conventional fashion shows.

 In 2018, he founded 'Moda Povera', a poetic, performative, and pedagogical clothing creation company based on the transformation of ordinary and modest garments, magnified by haute couture knowledge and techniques.